orionkimenkerGit/Flow-CRM-App/README.md

-Vaadin application with Spring Boot. (refer to Vaadin's CRM tutorial)
+Full-Stack Vaadin application with Spring Boot. (refer to Vaadin's CRM tutorial)

 ## Running the application